Civil Rights Law

 HAVA does not necessarily apply to all registered voters, though.
 Those who were registered prior to the law’s enactment in 2002 are not covered.
 HAVA’s voter ID requirements apply only to voters who are newly registering or re-registering in a different county or location since 2002.

 Under HAVA, when you register to vote, you must provide your driver’s license number or the last four digits of your Social Security Number (SSN).
 If you don’t have either of these forms of identification, you may still be able to prove your identity.

-The following are some examples of documents allowed in some states to establish identity at a voting booth (states may require one or more of certain types of these documents):
+Some states allow you to establish your identity at the voting booth with one or more of the following types of documents:

 You should check with your local election authorities or your state’s government elections office for a complete list of the specific documents allowed by your state.

-Note that if a person is entitled to vote by absentee ballot or a method other than in-person voting, either pursuant to the Uniformed and Overseas Citizens Absentee Voting Act or the Voting Accessibility for the Elderly and Handicapped Act, then he or she is exempt from HAVA’s identification requirements.
+Note that if you have the right to vote by absentee ballot or a method other than in-person voting, either pursuant to the Uniformed and Overseas Citizens Absentee Voting Act or the Voting Accessibility for the Elderly and Handicapped Act, you are exempt from HAVA’s identification requirements.

 HAVA generally does not permit states to process voter registration applications without a driver’s license number or at least the last four digits of your Social Security number.
 If an applicant states that they have neither number, the state must assign a unique identification number and process the application.